smoh/notebook/git.md

 # Git

+* `git log --name-status` to wee modified/added/deleted file names only in each commit. [link](http://stackoverflow.com/questions/1230084/how-to-have-git-log-show-filenames-like-svn-log-v)

 * Prefixing `!` negates the pattern in .gitignore files.
 This is useful in e.g., data directory where you constantly add/remove stuff but only want to track scripts to download the data and what not.

 ```